ketpic/ketcindy/forMac/ReadmeMacE.txt

                * How to execute Terminal
                      sh (not be displayed the process) , open(displyed the process)
                * Contents of work will be copied into "ketcindy".
-               * "ketcindychange.txt" will be also generated in User's home.
+               * ".ketcindy.conf" will be also generated in User's home.
                        You can change the setting of PathT, Mackc, etc.
+               * "ketcindy.conf" will be also copied to work directory.

 	  (3) Installing manually
                * Generate /ketcindy and copy